-So, one of your goals for next year is to increase your agency’s income from foundations.
-After all, according to Giving USA, foundations account for 18 percent of the charitable dollar.
+So, one of your nonprofit fundraising goals for next year is to increase your agency’s income from foundations.
+After all, according to Giving USA, foundations account for 17 percent of the charitable dollar.
 And they tend to give larger, major gifts.
 And, according to the Fundraising Effectiveness Project, it only costs, on average, $0.20 to raise a dollar through grants.
-If only you could find a way get more grants.
+If only you could find a way get more successful grants.
 How do you find the time?
 What tools can you develop that will help you get those grants more easily?

 Start by Visiting your Agency’s Strategic Plan